AvaProtocol/EigenLayer-AVS/README.md

 ## Aggregator

 Aggregator accepts RPC request from client to submit Task Payload.
-Currently, aggregrator is managed and run by Oak team.
+Currently, aggregrator is managed and run by OAK team.

 Periodcally, aggregrator combine the task submission, update our internal storage and a zkSNARK proof will be write back to our TaskManager contract.